Zachary1607/Student-Management-System-Spring-Boot-MySQL/README.md

 # Student Management System

-A web-based Student Management System built using Spring Boot and MySQL.
+A webbased Student Management System built using Spring Boot and MySQL.
 The application provides a simple interface to manage student records with features for creating, viewing, updating, searching, and deleting data.

 ## Features